SQL Constraints

 SQL constraints help you

-keep relationships between tables correct
+Keep relationships between tables correct

-reduce errors in applications
+Minimize errors in applications

 Types of SQL Constraints